 4. Salad cream

 It’s hard to get a decent cup of tea in France.
 So, if you are self-catering on a budget, taking a measured number of teabags is judicious.
-But seriously, come on, you’re going on holiday!
+Seriously though, come on, you’re going on holiday!
 Immerse yourself in new, unfamiliar cultures.
 Leave the home comforts of good old Blighty a distant dream.
 So, no secret stashes of Marmite, Irn Bru or HP sauce.
 Ditch the Typhoo and dip churros in your chocolate in the Spanish morning sun - you never know, you might find a new favourite.

 5. Hair straighteners